anton-trunov/scilla-posts/scilla-vs-move.md

 the next subsection) enabled the infamous DAO attack.

 These issues are resolved in Scilla by two design choices:
-- Scilla does not allowe external transition to mutate the calling contract's state directly;
+- Scilla does not permit external transition to mutate the calling contract's state directly;
 - Scilla's transitions cannot be interrupted in the middle, i.e. all the calls to external transitions via messages happen at the end of the current